 European Mama: Blogging in English as a non-native speaker

-Maybe you remember that when this blog first started, it was trilingual.
-I saw it as an exercise for my mind, a way to present the different sides of me, and write about different topics for different audiences.
+When I first started my blog, it was trilingual.
+I saw it as an exercise for my mind and a way to present the different sides of me and write about different topics for different audiences.

 Many times I heard from friends that it's hard to write in a language that's not your own – especially when we're talking something as personal as blogging.
 And it is true.
 I have the comparison because I already write in Polish for the website EgoDziecka.
 Writing in English is very different than writing in Polish – after all, I write for a different audience about different topics.